BIH-MI/target-identification/README.md

 We acknowledge the authors of these papers for their contributions and recommend referencing their work according to academic standards if you use their metric in your research.

+## Funding

+This work was, in parts, funded by the German Minstry of Health as part of the KI-FDZ project (grant agreement number 2521DAT01C).

 ## License

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at